Imjin War: Battle of Jiksan

 After the steady advances on land, the Japanese planned to assault Hanseong by late August or early September 1597.
 However, the plans were foiled by a Ming defense around Jiksan (modern-day Cheonan).

 Forces under Kuroda Nagamasa formed the vanguard of the Right Army and marched toward Hanseong, which deeply disturbed the court there.
 Several of the Ming generals stationed in Korea suggested to the court that they pull back their forces until they could gather more reinforcements, but the Ming administrators overruled their generals and ordered them to make a stand.
 Thus the Chief Commander of the Ming forces at the time, Ma Gui, sent out General Jie Sheng and three other generals with an elite cavalry force to confront the Japanese forces.
 The Battle of Jiksan halted the Japanese northward advance.

 According to Korean records, the Ming forces ran into the vanguard forces under Kuroda Nagamasa around the area of Jiksan.
 On the first day, they beat back a small scouting party.
-On the second day, the two forces clashed in earnest, with the Japanese being beaten back.
+On the second day, the two forces clashed in earnest, and the Japanese were beaten back.

 On 16 October 1597, Kuroda Nagamasa's force of 5,000 arrived at Jiksan, where 6,000 Ming soldiers were stationed.
 Kuroda's forces charged the enemies and was soon joined by the rest of the army, bringing Japanese forces to 30,000.
 Although heavily outnumbering the Ming, the Japanese were unable to do much damage due to the Ming's superior armor.
 According to Kuroda and Mōri Hidemoto, their firearms could not penetrate the iron shields used by Chinese soldiers, and their armor was at least partially bulletproof.
 The battle continued until dusk when the two sides withdrew.
 Kuroda launched another attack at night, this time in a pronged sweeping crane formation that sought to crush the enemies between them.
 The attack failed and turned into a rout that was joined by 2,000 Ming cavalry.
 Jiksan was the furthest the Japanese ever got towards reaching Hanseong during the second invasion.